Run It!: Critical reception

+Lyana Robertson of Vibe, praised "Run It!" as a "prelude to what Brown would continue to do for the next decade: relentlessly disrupt the constructs of rhythm and blues", noting that with the song "the young singer began an evolution of the genre."
 Bill Lamb of About.com awarded "Run It!" a four-star rating, commending the song's backing music, Brown's voice, and chorus, but called it "another cookie cutter Scott Storch production."
 Andy Kellman of AllMusic noted it as one of the album's top tracks, commenting that the song's "way of tempering Brown's small-town innocence with hard-edged backing and a guest spot from an MC of ill repute is clearly a strategy to make the singer appeal to more than tween girls."
-Christian Hoard of Rolling Stone said that the song gets by "thanks to a slinky synth beat and the mix of smooth seduction and cunning come-ons in Brown's baby-mack vocals."
+Christian Hoard of Rolling Stone commended the song calling it a "hot single".
+HotNewHipHop listed "Run It!" among the singer's best singles, stating that it "laid the foundation for his future hits, establishing him as a fresh and dynamic force in the music industry".

 Chart performance

 "Run It!" debuted at number 92 on the Billboard Hot 100 in the issue dated August 27, 2005.
 After eight weeks on the chart, the song entered the top ten at number eight on October 22, 2005, receiving the airplay gainer title.
 It gained the airplay title again in the following week, climbing to number two on the chart, where it stalled for a month.
 On November 26, 2005, "Run It!" peaked on the Billboard Hot 100 at number one, becoming Brown's first number one single on the chart, and making him the third youngest solo artist to top the chart, behind only Stevie Wonder and Peggy March, and the fourth youngest overall.
 That same week, the song was also at the top of the US Hot R&B/Hip-Hop Songs and the US Radio Songs.
 Two weeks later, it topped the US Pop Songs chart.
 The song remained on top of the Hot 100 for five weeks, becoming his longest lasting number one single on the chart.
-It was certified platinum by the Recording Industry Association of America (RIAA) for shipments of one million copies.
+It was certified 3x multi-platinum by the Recording Industry Association of America (RIAA) for shipments of three million copies.

 "Run It!" debuted and peaked at number one on the Australian Singles Chart in the issue dated January 29, 2006.
 The song remained at the top of the chart for three non-consecutive weeks and exited after fifteen weeks.
 It earned a gold certification from the Australian Recording Industry Association (ARIA), denoting shipments of 35,000 copies.
 In New Zealand, the song entered the singles chart at number 39 on the week ending January 2, 2006.
 Six weeks later, the song peaked at the top of the chart, where it remained for one month.
 "Run It!" entered the Swiss Singles Chart at number twelve on the week ending February 12, 2006.
 In the next week, it peaked at number five and remained in the top ten for six consecutive weeks.